Jose Garcia Player Props: Reds vs. Pirates

-The Cincinnati Reds and Jose Garcia, who went 0-for-2 with an RBI last time out, take on Rich Hill and the Pittsburgh Pirates at PNC Park, Saturday at 6:35 PM ET.
+After going 2-for-2 in his most recent game, Jose Garcia and the Cincinnati Reds face the Pittsburgh Pirates (who will hand the ball to Vince Velasquez) at 1:35 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-2 with an RBI) against the Pirates.
+He reached base in all three of his plate appearances (2-for-2) in his previous game against the Pirates.

 Jose Garcia Game Info & Props vs. the Pirates